If you’ve read the news or looked online recently then chances are you’re aware of the state that our planet is in. And it’s not a good one.

 4. Re-usable straws –

-Probably the most common way people choose to cut back waste.
+Probably the most common way people choose to cut back on waste.

 When at a restaurant, simply do not use the straws given to you but use your own!
 I carry around 2 or 3 bamboo straws in my bag at all times and it’s amazing knowing that I have them there for my use.
 You can use stainless steel straws as well but I prefer the naturally made bamboo ones.

-The exciting news is that a lot of restaurants are starting to NOT give out straws unless requested.
+The exciting news is that a lot of restaurants are starting NOT to give out straws unless requested.
 So make sure to bring your own and don’t request one!
+This one comes in a little pouch making it super easy to pack along!

 Speaking of restaurants: if you’re like me and you tend to never finish your meal at a restaurant then be sure to pack your own to-go container to save yourself the extra waste!